ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

 }
 ```

 A job can have optional attributes.
-Currently only a 'type' attribute with value of 'Freeform', 'Maven', 'Multijob' is supported.
+Currently only a 'type' attribute with value of 'Freeform', 'Maven', 'Multijob', or 'BuildFlow' is supported.
 When no type attribute is specified, a free-style job will be generated.
 Some methods will only be available in some job types, e.g. phase is meant only in Multijob.
 Each dsl method should document where they are relevant.

 ```groovy
 job(type: Maven) {